The Best Dressed Men Of The Month

 Mr Ryan McCann at The Art of Elysium in Los Angeles, 17 August.
 Photograph by Mr Steve Lucero/BFA/REX Shutterstock

-Observe ex-UCLA and Cincinnati Bengals quarterback turned artist – surely one of the less conventional pivots into the art world – Mr Ryan McCann alongside his latest piece, “Amazon Now Shipping The Cosmos In Under An Hour”.
+Observe ex-UCLA and Cincinnati Bengals quarterback turned – surely one of the less conventional pivots into the art world – Mr Ryan McCann alongside his latest piece, “Amazon Now Shipping The Cosmos In Under An Hour”.
 He clearly thought long and hard about this outfit.
-“How can I dress the part of a chic, cosmopolitan artist without drawing attention away from my artwork when I’m inevitably asked to be photographed standing next it?” he must have thought while rummaging through his wardrobe in the hours and minutes before The Art of Elysium’s 20th anniversary celebration in Los Angeles last month.
+“How can I dress the part of a chic, cosmopolitan artist without drawing attention away from my artwork when I’m inevitably asked to be photographed standing next it?” he must have thought while rummaging through his wardrobe in the hours and minutes before The Art of Elysium’s 20th anniversary celebration in last month.
 The elegant solution he devised is presented here for your consideration.
 It’s a simple, workmanlike look, but everything fits perfectly, everything goes together nicely.
-Getting the basics right – it’s a fine art.
+Getting the right – it’s a fine art.

 Get the look